hortonworks/data-tutorials/tutorials/hdp/getting-started-with-druid/tutorial-4.md

 You will learn to write Druid JSON-based queries.
 We will use Zeppelin to write the Druid queries and run them against our **wikipedia** datasource.

+## Prerequisites

+- Setup the Development Environment
+- Loading Batch Data into Druid

 ## Outline

 - [Query Data with JSON-based Queries](#query-data-with-json-based-queries)